OIT - Knowledge Base

 B. TENURE REVIEW PROCEDURES

-- By May 15 of each academic year, the president or designee, in consultation with the academic deans, shall:
+- By May 15 of each academic year, the Provost, in consultation with the academic deans, shall:

 - prepare a list of all faculty scheduled for tenure review during the coming academic year, and